-If we feel we need further information we will write to you asking you to complete a ‘Tax Residency self-certification form’.
-In some cases we will ask you for a reasonable explanation or additional documentary evidence as proof of tax residency.
-We may also write to you asking you to contact us so we can update the information we hold on you such as your Tax Payer Identification Number (TIN) e.g. Unique Taxpayer Reference or National Insurance Number, confirmation as to where you are tax resident or your date of birth.
+If we feel we need further information we will write to you asking you to complete a Tax Residency Self-Certification form.
+In some cases we will ask you for a reasonable explanation and/or additional documentary evidence as proof of tax residency.
+We may also write to you asking you to contact us so we can update the information we hold on you such as your Tax Identification Number (TIN) e.g. Unique Taxpayer Reference or National Insurance Number, confirmation as to where you are tax resident or your date of birth.

 Do I need to do anything?

 If you are affected by the CRS we may write to you asking you to fill in a Tax Residency Self-Certification form or call us to advise on missing information.

 What does the Common Reporting Standard mean for customers?